AlvinAlagos/E-CommerceProject/Deliverable3b/list of features.md

 7. A user can generate colors for their outfits

-  The color api got deleted. https://x-colors.herokuapp.com/api/
+  The color api got deleted.
+We did have it implemented for deliverable 3a. https://x-colors.herokuapp.com/api/